Every Android device comes with inbuilt UI sounds. If you wish, you can change them with the custom sounds.

-- There you can see UI sounds for lock, unlock, camera click and many more.
+- Now you can see UI sounds for the lock, unlock, camera click and many more.
 In this instance, I am changing the camera click sound.

 - Rename the camera_click.ogg to camera_click.ogg.bak.
 Now, you have the backup of the original sound file.